 This may go without saying but cleansing becomes even more essential when you are frequently wearing a face mask.
 Use a gentle cleanser without fragrance and harsh surfactants, and if you already have blemish-prone skin, choose a formula which includes salicylic acid to further help remove oils and keep your pores clear.
 Your face should always be clean before wearing a mask, no matter how late you’re running.

-3. Treat with caution
+3. Treat your skin with caution

 It may be tempting to pull out the big guns – acids, benzoyl peroxide and retinoids – at the first sign of a breakout but less may be more in this scenario.
 As your skin is already likely to be irritated from the mask, its protective barrier will be particularly vulnerable to inflammation and may react.
 The last thing you want is red, uncomfortably dry patches of skin to accompany the maskne!
 That doesn’t mean that you shouldn’t use these products if you already incorporate them into your skincare routine, but just be wary of how often you use them and at what strengths.